Campus Safety Guide

 How to Report a Campus Crime

-According to the Rape, Abuse & Incest National Network (RAINN), only 20% of female college students aged 18-24 report forcible sexual assaults to law enforcement.
+According to the Rape, Abuse & Incest National Network (RAINN), only 20% of female college students ages 18-24 report forcible sexual assaults to law enforcement.

-A few of the reasons cited for not reporting an incident include fear of reprisal and a confusion about what constitutes sexual assault.
-Bear in mind that any sexual contact without consent — even if the person is known to the victim and/or alcohol and drugs were involved — is assault.
+A few of the reasons cited for not reporting an incident include fear of reprisal and confusion about what constitutes sexual assault.
+Remember that any sexual contact without consent — even if the victim knows the person and/or alcohol and drugs were involved — is assault.

 In the event of an emergency in which you fear for your safety, notify the police and then follow up with campus security.